jorop/landscaping-docs/docs/heights.md

 The controlling factor is the [Max Desired Tile Size](#max-desired-tile-size).
 Please note: for `World Partition`, a different value will control the single Landscape Size -> see [Settings](settings.md?id=world-partition-max-landscape-size)
 There is only two thing to consider:
 > The file size of a single file can be 2 GB max.
-> Your system memory must keep up with the size of the landscape.
-About 20 GB RAM are needed per 1000 km² (World Partition needs even more).
-This is what Unreal Engine needs.
-The plugin itself does not need much memory.
+> System memory must keep up with the size of the landscape -> see [Max Landscape Size](max-landscape-size.md?id=maximum-landscape-size).

 ## Options